English at Firthmoor Primary School

 We view the development of good speaking and listening skills as a priority in ensuring that our pupils become effective communicators.

-Speaking and listening is embedded in every lesson throughout every year group.
-Children are taught the characteristics of good speaking and listening in PSHE lessons, circle time activities and as a part of general classroom lessons where partner work allows children to share their ideas.
-Participation in drama lessons, assemblies and whole school productions provides further opportunities for our pupils to develop good speaking and listening skills in front of a wider audience
+Speaking and listening is embedded throughout every year group.
+Children are taught the characteristics of good speaking and listening.
+Participation in lessons, assemblies and whole school productions provides further opportunities for our pupils to develop good speaking and listening skills in front of a wider audience.

 Spelling